mfem/web/src/fluids.md

 derivative term in \eqref{eq:hlm} is dominating and a CG Krylov method preconditioned with Jacobi is sufficient.

-Depending on the problem, this results in the majority of time per time step is spent in the pressure Poisson solve.
+Depending on the problem, this results in the majority of time per time step being spent in the pressure Poisson solve.

 At the moment there is no interface to change the default options for the solvers, but a user can easily modify them in the code itself.